iOS 16: new lockscreen, upgraded messages, and more

 Complications can also be enabled here too, a feature lifted from the Apple Watch.

-Notifications are also getting improvements, with 'Live Activities', where you can create new widgets to follow news, an Uber ride, workouts and more.

-Focus is seeing improvements, with it being extended to your lock screen.
-These can change to the focus that you've set it to, so 'Meeting' could make your lock screen change to a wallpaper and widget that involves that focus.
+Apple's Focus feature is also coming to the lock screen.
+You can add a particular focus profile, so 'Meeting' could make your lock screen change to a wallpaper and widget showing details of that event.

-'Focus Filters' also block out tabs in Safari, accounts in Mail, events in Calendar, and more to bring in more boundaries to your workflow.

 Messages

-For iOS 16, 'undo send' has arrived for Messages to avoid the embarrassing message you were about to send, but this is iPhone to iPhone only, alongside being able to change a message to unread.
+Apple has added several new features to Messages.
+'Undo send' has arrived for Messages, enabling to cancel a message for a limited time after you've sent it – for example if you spot a typo or realize you've sent it to the wrong person.
+Note though that this only works for iPhone to iPhone messages.

-SharePlay is also coming to the app, so you can play a movie in Disney Plus, and share it with someone in Messages.
+SharePlay is also coming to the app, so you can play a movie in Disney Plus for example, and share it with someone via Messages.

-Dictation has moved to being offline, which means that you can speak out a message at a much faster rate than before.
+Dictation now lets users move fluidly between voice and touch inputs, so you can type to add text or move the cursor without having to stop Dictation.

-Live text is seeing improvements as well, where you can copy and paste text in video, alongside being able to copy text when translating a video.
+Live text is seeing improvements as well – you can copy and paste text in video, alongside being able to copy text when translating a video.

 Accessibility

-Hinted by Apple in May, these confirmed features are indeed heading to iOS 16, such as door detection, live captions in a FaceTime call, and more.
+Hinted at by Apple in May, several new accessibility features are heading to iOS 16, such as door detection, the option to view live captions in a FaceTime call, and more.

 Wallet